Sign in

 How We Make Our Recycled Sawdust Fire Briquettes

-A fire briquette is a block of highly compressed sawdust, perfect for firing up your wood stove or fireplace.
-The saw dust is wood waste, collected by dust extraction from all the machines in our workshop and compressed using an RUF Briquetting Press from Germany.
-It’s one of the many ways we aim to reduce waste and our impact on the environment.
+A fire briquette is a compact block made from highly compressed sawdust, ideal for igniting your wood stove or fireplace.
+The sawdust, which is a by-product from our workshop's machinery, is collected and compressed using a state-of-the-art RUF Briquetting Press from Germany.
+This process helps us minimize waste and lessen our environmental footprint.

 View Details

-With competitive price and timely delivery, Tiantai sincerely hope to be your supplier and partner.
+With competitive pricing and timely delivery, Tiantai sincerely hopes to be your supplier and partner.

 boardmaker said: